zhenyuanlu/zhenyuanlu.github.io/_blog/posts/2022-12-16-artifacts-mitigation-nlp.md

 # Introduction
 ## Background

-Natural Language Inference (NLI) is a fundamental subset of Natural Language Processing (NLP) that investigates whether a natural language sequence premise $p$ can infer (entailment), not imply (contradiction), or remain undetermined (neutral) with respect to a natural language sequence hypothesis $h$. <d-cite key="maccartney2009,maccartney-manning-2008-modeling"></d-cite>.
+Natural Language Inference (NLI) is a fundamental subset of Natural Language Processing (NLP) that investigates whether a natural language sequence premise $p$ can infer (entailment), not imply (contradiction), or remain undetermined (neutral) with respect to a natural language sequence hypothesis $h$. <z-cite key="maccartney2009,maccartney-manning-2008-modeling"></z-cite>.
 The challenge of NLI differs from that of other topics in that it highlights informal reasoning, lexical semantic knowledge, and the variety of language expression other than formal reasoning.

 ## Large-scale NLI Datasets
-To well-understand the semantic representation in NLI, and address the lack of large-scale materials, Stanford NLP groups have introduced the Stanford Natural Language Inference corpus <d-cite key="emnlp2015"></d-cite>; later, Williams et al. from New York University have introduced the Multi-Genre Natural Language Inference (MultiNLI) corpus with collection of 433k sentence pairs modeled on the SNLI corpus <d-cite key="N18-1101"></d-cite>.
+To well-understand the semantic representation in NLI, and address the lack of large-scale materials, Stanford NLP groups have introduced the Stanford Natural Language Inference corpus <z-cite key="emnlp2015"></z-cite>; later, Williams et al. from New York University have introduced the Multi-Genre Natural Language Inference (MultiNLI) corpus with collection of 433k sentence pairs modeled on the SNLI corpus <z-cite key="N18-1101"></z-cite>.

 |         |            |   |
 | ------------- |-------------| :-----|